ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 In the name of the James team @Linagora I will be presenting you what we did in the past few weeks, and plan to work on in the coming weeks.

-We need to work on some specific feature to make James easier to adopt for large organizations.
+We have to work on some specific features to make James easier to adopt for large organizations.

 # What was achieved in may